Verified AI summary ◀▼

 Monitoring automated resolutions at the ticket level

-Tickets include helpful indicators when an automated resolution is consumed:
+Tickets include helpful indicators when an automated resolution occurs:

 - The Resolution type field lists Automated as the value.